MagisterUnivers/MagisterUnivers-Next.js-WebStudio-upgrading/README.md

 **MagisterUnivers-Next.js-WebStudio-upgrading**

-This repository contains the code for the upgrading test of Next.js basics for MagisterUnivers.
+This repository contains the code for the upgrading test of Next.js basics from MagisterUnivers.
 <br/>
 Project Description
 This project aims to demonstrate the basic knowledge of Next.js, a popular React framework for building server-side rendered and static websites.
 The focus of this test is to showcase understanding of Next.js fundamentals, including routing, data fetching, and component composition.